MaggieShao596/The_Calorie_Step_Connection/README.md

 ## Baseline Model

-The baseline model will predict the calories of recipes based on the sugar(PDV) and number of ingredients.
-Both sugar(PDV) and number of ingredients are quantitative data.
-We log transform the Sugar(PDV) feature because this features is highly right skewed.
-Take log transform will reduce skewness and easier for a model to learn
-The baseline regression model achieved an RMSE of 0.859 and **R^2** value of 0.142 on the test set.
-The RMSE refers that the model's predictions differ from the actual log-transformed caloreis values by approximately 0.859 units on acerage.
-The **R^2$ value of 0.142** suggests that the model explain only 14.2% of the variation in the response variable.
-This baseline model is not considered stron as most of the variability in calorie content remains unexplained.
+For our baseline model, we used a **Linear Regression** model and split the dataset into training (80%) and test sets (20%) to evaluate performance on unseen data.
+The goal is to predict `calories` of a recipe.

+The features used in this model are:
+- `n_ingredients` (**quantitative**): number of ingredients, representing recipe complexity
+- `sugar(PDV)` (**quantitative**): sugar content as a percentage of daily value, directly related to calorie content

+Both features are quantitative — there are no ordinal or nominal features in this baseline model, so no categorical encodings were necessary.
+To prepare the data for modeling, we applied the following transformations:
+- For `sugar(PDV)`, we applied a `log1p` transformation to reduce right skewness, making it easier for the linear model to learn relationships
+- All features were then standardized using `StandardScaler`
+- The response variable `calories` was also log-transformed using `log1p` to reduce skewness in the target variable

+All steps were implemented in a single `sklearn` Pipeline using `ColumnTransformer`, `StandardScaler`, and `LinearRegression`.

-The baseline model was evaluated on a held-out test set (20% of the data):
+The performance of the model on the test set is:

 | Metric | Value |
 |--------|-------|
 | RMSE | 0.859 |
 | R² | 0.142 |

+We do not consider this baseline model to be good.
+The $R^2$ of 0.142 means the model explains only 14.2% of the variation in log-transformed calorie content, leaving 85.8% of the variance unexplained.
+The RMSE of 0.859 on log-transformed calories also indicates substantial prediction error.
+This is expected given that we are only using two features — `sugar(PDV)` and `n_ingredients` — which capture only a small portion of what determines a recipe's calorie content.
+While sugar is directly related to calories, using only two features is not sufficient to fully capture the complexity of calorie prediction.
+This motivates us to build a more complex final model using additional nutritional features.

 ## Final Model